 - Add the onion, carrot, celery, garlic and thyme and season with salt and pepper

-- Cook while stirring regularly with a spatula until evrything is tender and have released their juices, about 7-9 minutes
+- Cook while stirring with a spatula until everything is tender and has released their juices, about 7-9 minutes

-- Stir and break up the meats on high heat until all the meat is browned, stirring regularly and scraping the bottom to prevent scorching.
+- Stir and break up the meats on medium heat until all the meat is browned, stirring regularly and scraping the bottom to prevent scorching.

 - Add the tomato paste, stir and cook about 20 minutes

-- Add the wine and bring to a boil and reduce by half
+- Add the wine, bring to a boil and reduce by half

 - Drop in the bay leaves, add the milk and return to a boil